Table of Contents

 2. Complete the online registration form or download a paper application.

-3. Submit required business information, including your federal EIN.
+3. Submit the required business information, including your federal EIN.

 4. Wait for approval and receive your sales tax permit.